Congratulations! I’m glad you get a chance to grow your team and build something huge.

 - The time frame covers multiple programming sessions.
 I work best when I have time to think between spurts of coding.
 Also, a time frame that spans sessions is realistic to the job you’re hiring me for, unless you’re hiring me to enter speed hack competitions, which you aren’t.

 - I am not trying to give away your proprietary challenge.
 I will not publish the text of the challenge itself, nor the name of the company that gave it to me.
-I will only publish code I wrote, which I own.
+I will only publish code I wrote.
 I keep this clause in here to ensure that I get to further either my own skills or someone else’s skills with the work that I do for you.

 - What is your team’s approach to engineering rigor?
 I’m looking for a commitment to testing, to resilient software design, and to technical collaboration (including pairing, though it does not have to be constant pairing).